What does a Diversion Program Look Like in California?

-Proposition 36: under Prop 36, non-violent drug offenders and 2nd time simple drug offenders agree to attend a drug treatment program as part of their probation, instead of going to jail.
-If an offender can make it through the entire program successfully, then his or her charges will be dismissed.
-The conditions of this arrangement are determined on a cases-by-case basis, and will result in specific treatment for the offender.
+One diversion program is known as Proposition 36.
+According the guidelines associated with Prop 36, non-violent drug offenders and second time simple drug offenders can agree to attend a drug treatment program as part of their probation.
+This will be instead of going to jail.
+Once the offender has successfully completed the program, his or her charges will be dismissed.
+Judges determine whether an offender is eligible for the program on a case-by-case basis.